junxit/us-congress-bills-114/bill.md

 legis-num: H.R.
 1735
 congress: 114th CONGRESS
 session: 1st Session
-chamber: In the Senate of the United States,
+chamber: In the Senate of the United States
 ---

 # H.R.
 1735